 The Coalition has prepared the following summary that describes, in general, how it works.

 Eighty percent (80%) of the total revenue in the Trust Fund at the end of October each year will be paid out in round one, and each of the CPA communities will receive the same percentage match to funds raised locally with their CPA surcharges.
 If a community’s CPA surcharge is less than 3%, it is not eligible to advance to the second and third round.

 The funds remaining in the CPA Trust Fund after the first round distribution (20% of the total funds in the Trust Fund) are available for distribution in rounds two and three.
 Only communities that have adopted the maximum 3% surcharge are eligible to receive additional funding in rounds two and three.
-There are 75 communities with a 3% surcharge level (see the "Surcharge" column on this report).
+There are over 70 communities with a 3% surcharge level (see the "Surcharge" column on this report).

 Rounds Two and Three

 The second and third rounds are weighted so that smaller and less affluent communities receive higher funding.
 The state’s Commissioner of Revenue is charged with ranking CPA communities based on population and property valuation per capita.
 Based on this ranking, communities are divided into deciles, which determine the degree of additional funds distributed.

 Communities with the lowest equalized property valuations and smallest populations are placed in the most favorable deciles, which provide higher matches in the second and third rounds.
 Decile 1 provides the highest level of funding in rounds two and three (and decile 10 the lowest).